Program Impact and History

 Past Neighborhood Microgrant Recipients:

 These Bridge Builders grants offered $500 grants for Michigan residents to design and launch creative projects and events in their neighborhoods.
 These efforts build trust and belonging, reinforce the value of individual wellbeing, and celebrate diversity and culture.
+In 2023, the Neighborhood microgrant amount was increased to $1,000.

 2021: